wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 ## Running a migration

-Whenever we generate a migration, we have to run the migration to execute the `up`method.
+Whenever we generate a migration, we have to run the migration to execute the `up`method (which we have in our migration - when we undo a migration we run the down method).
 To do this, run in terminal `sqlize db:migrate`

 ## CRUD with Sequelize (Using our User model)